kevinmartz/TyperVX/README.md

 - **Adaptive Size**: If no fixed text size is defined, the size of the selected layer will be used.
 - **Line Break on Insert**: A line break is now automatically added when inserting text on the current layer.
 - **Duplicate Style Folders**: You can now duplicate a style folder easily.
-- **Export a Single Folder**: No need to export all parameters and font styles—just export/import one folder as needed.
+- **Export a Single Folder**: No need to export all parameters and font styles, just export/import one (or more) folder as needed to share it your team members.
-- **Change Language**: Select the interface language directly from the settings.
+- **Tag priority**: Style with the same prefix matching is now prioritized based on the currently selected folder.